snowflakedb/snowflake-cli/README.md

 This is an open source and community supported tool.
 Support is provided on a best effort basis by project contributors.

 **Note**: Snowflake CLI is in Private Preview (PrPr).
-You must register for the PrPr to use Snowflake CLI by filling out the [SnowCLI  - PrPr Intake Form](https://forms.gle/HZNhPNbzn7oExjFu8).
+You must register for the PrPr to use Snowflake CLI by filling out the [Snowflake CLI  - PrPr Intake Form](https://forms.gle/HZNhPNbzn7oExjFu8).
 Also, if you want to access Snowflake Container Services through Snowflake CLI, you must register for its PrPr.
 For more information, you can contact a Snowflake sales representative.

 ## Overview

-SnowCLI is a command line interface for working with Snowflake.
+Snowflake CLI is a command line interface for working with Snowflake.
 It lets you create, manage, update, and view apps running in Snowflake.

 This is an open source project and contributions are welcome (though the project is maintained on a best-effort basis).